l-atelier-des-chercheurs/Les-Cahiers-du-Studio/README.md

 ### client-side

-To tweak and write some new SASS or client-side JS, you need to run the gulp task:
+To tweak and write some new CSS or client-side JS, you need to run the following tasks:

-* `gulp watch`
+* `npm run dev`

+To build for production, use

+* `npm run build`